Bizcomm-convospan/Trendsetter/ARCHITECTURE.md

     *   If a `webhookUrl` exists, it sends a `POST` request to that URL with the job results.
 7.  **User (Browser):** The listener sees the `complete` status and displays the final report.
 8.  **External Service (e.g., WordPress):** Receives the webhook notification and processes the job result.

+## Testing, Monitoring, and Tooling

+A robust set of tools is recommended to ensure the application remains stable, performant, and easy to debug.

+-   **API Route Testing (Postman / Insomnia):** For manually testing the API endpoints like `/api/prospect` and `/api/job-status`.
+This is useful for verifying request/response formats and authentication mechanisms.
+-   **Local Development (Firebase Emulator Suite):** To run a local instance of Firestore and Firebase Functions.
+This allows for rapid, offline development and testing of the backend logic without incurring costs or affecting live data.
+-   **Backend Observability (Firebase Logs):** For monitoring and tracing the execution of background jobs.
+Structured logs within the Firebase Functions provide detailed insights into the job lifecycle, helping to debug failures or performance issues.
+For more advanced use cases, integrating with services like Sentry or Datadog is recommended.
+-   **Crawler Performance (Lighthouse):** To periodically audit the performance of the crawler service.
+While not a direct part of the application, ensuring the crawler is fast and efficient is crucial for the overall system's responsiveness.
+-   **Automated API Testing (Jest + Supertest):** For creating automated tests for the Next.js API routes.
+This ensures that changes to the API Gateway do not introduce regressions and that the endpoints behave as expected under various conditions.